gokulamuthans-dev/prep-questions/README.md

 # prep-questions

-Interview Question which I came across in YouTube or anyother blogs.
+Interview Question which I came across in YouTube or any other blogs.